 Fish and Chicken

-Fish is also allowed on the endometriosis diet and oily fish like mackerel, trout, sardines and herring are especially beneficial for the healthy properties found in fish oil.
+Fish is also great on the endo diet, especially oily fish like mackerel, trout, sardines and herring which are especially beneficial for their healthy properties being high in omega 3 oils.

 Like all things, your diet needs to be balanced and you need to rotate foods so that you are getting a good variety of nutrients available from different foods.